Nevenall/Shift-X/System/01 Basics.md

 ### Threat

-**Threat** is a number assigned to each powerset, we use it to compare the relative strength of powers.
+**Threat** is a rating of mangnitude given to each powerset; we use it to compare the relative strength of powers and judge what they are capable of achieving.

 ### Limits